mvolkmann/blog/src/flutter.md

 For details on the Dart programming language, see this <a href="../dart/">page</a>.

-Everything rendered by a Flutter app is rendered by a widget.
+Everything rendered by a Flutter app is rendered by a "widget".
 There are many provided widgets and custom ones can be defined.

 The Flutter framework is implemented in Dart,